Razer1724/Minima-GPT-SoVITS/README.md

 ```
 ## Running

-Once you have gone through the installation steps you can go-ahead and either double click `go-webui.bat` or type this into the command line:
+Once you have gone through the installation steps you can go-ahead and either double click `start.bat` or type this into the command line:

 ```pwsh
 start.bat